Signed in as:

 For: Vital Records such as:

 *Same day apostilles are completed based on a scanned copy of your original document.
-You must verify with the receiving party that electronic copies of your original document is acceptable. ** 3-business day apostilles are for documents that need to be notarized.
+You must verify with the receiving party that electronic copies of your original document is acceptable.
+NOT VALID FOR DOCUMENTS GOING TO SPAIN. ** 3-business day apostilles are for documents that need to be notarized.
 This option is NOT available for previously notarized documents.
 Your document(s) will be notarized remotely online and then apostilled, and is widely acceptable in foreign countries.

 Recommended if you: